shortfastgood/agent-playground/README.md

 Ideally, a large language model should be able to interface with the entire world using any language; obviously, this doesn't happen on its own.
 Currently, initiatives are continuously popping up here and there.
 One in particular seems to have certain consistency and a significant following: the Model Context Protocol (MCP), which aims to standardize agents' access to external resources.

+- [**Model Context Protocol**](mcp/mcp.md): The Model Context Protocol (MCP) is a protocol designed to facilitate the interaction between AI agents and their environment.
+It provides a structured way for agents to communicate, share information, and collaborate on tasks.
+The MCP is particularly useful in scenarios where multiple agents need to work together to achieve a common goal.

 ## Data Models